 Your networking group is a lifeline which could be invaluable if you are finding business tough or tricky.
 Members can help others to remain motivated and get back on track when things aren’t going to plan.
 In return, you can help others when they are struggling and your business is going more smoothly.

 Many networks offer formal and informal opportunities to learn more about how to be successful in business.
 This may take the form of day or half day training sessions focused on a particular aspect of business.
 Alternatively, some networks have shorter presentations on business skills as part of the regular monthly meeting.
 Finally the informal networking events such as before formal meetings, coffee mornings or member 121s provide many more opportunities to grow your business knowledge.

 My structured business networking group

 So far, this is all been generic, but I would like to introduce you to my own networking group which is Athena Enfield run by Rosy Holt.
 Rosy is a highly experienced networker, managing 4 groups in the region.
-She also has her own business called Ticking All Boxes which helps business owners to “see their business through their clients’ eyes”.
+She also has her own celebrant business which provides personalised and memorable ceremonies for baby naming, funerals and vow renewals.
 More about that later.

 Athena Enfield is a highly proactive group of business woman (sorry, chaps we make no apology for being women only) who support and motivate each other to greater business success.
 We are diverse in background, cultural heritage and business discipline and we gel beautifully.
 The format of this structured business networking is fairly familiar to anyone who has perhaps visited any sort of sit down group.